 The communications I have from English Heritage contradict the substance of this report, and calls into question the legitimacy of your conclusions.
 To include this entirely speculative opinion in a formal report as an established fact, without any evidence, degrades the whole report and demonstrates an anti-visitor bias on the part of English Heritage, raising the likelihood of future exclusion of people while the real damage continues to the destruction of our heritage.

-Voir aussi : Alba: Boost For Gaelic Education par Celtic LeagueThe full text of Mr Blewett's letter can be found below.
+Voir aussi : Its a hard living for fishermen without the under sea menace par Celtic LeagueThe full text of Mr Blewett's letter can be found below.

 Dear Nick Russell,